County, city, health care officials detail COVID-19 responses

 information to our community

-Wash your hands, stay home as much as you can, maintain "social distance" from other people and don't show up for a COVID-19 test unless you've been referred by a physician or other health care provider.
+Wash your hands, stay home as much as you can, maintain social distance from other people and dont show up for a COVID-19 test unless youve been referred by a physician or other health care provider.

 Those were among the key messages delivered Monday by the mayors of Cape Girardeau and Jackson, Cape Girardeau County officials and the heads of Saint Francis Healthcare System and SoutheastHEALTH at a coronavirus preparation news conference.

-In keeping with the recommendation from the Centers for Disease Control and Prevention (CDC), no more than 10 people were allowed in the County Commission's meeting room where the briefing took place, including the speakers who participated in two groups of five.
+In keeping with the recommendation from the Centers for Disease Control and Prevention (CDC), no more than 10 people were allowed in the County Commissions meeting room where the briefing took place, including the speakers who participated in two groups of five.

 The presidents of Saint Francis Medical Center and Southeast Hospital said the hospitals have taken steps to conserve supplies of masks, gloves and other personal protective equipment (PPE) in preparation for the spread of COVID-19 in this region.